- Discovery Referee

 “During mediation, I strive to make people feel good about themselves, regardless of the obviously conflicting issues swirling around the table.
 There’s never any real reason to be unpleasant, despite the intensity of the disagreements.
 I listen actively, and I take steps to find common interests that will lead to the best possible resolution.
 I have one simple goal: Let’s get it done.”

-Matt White is a senior partner at Monty White LLP, handling business litigation matters for the firm.
-Prior, he maintained a private solo practice for 16 years in San Rafael with an emphasis on civil litigation, primarily personal injury.
+Matt White is a senior partner at Monty White LLP, handling personal injury litigation for the firm.
+Until 2011, he maintained a private solo practice for 16 years in San Rafael with an emphasis on civil litigation, primarily personal injury.
 From 1979 to 1995, Matt had a personal injury practice in downtown San Francisco.

 Memberships & Special Honors

-Memberships: Marin County Bar Assn.
-(President, 2004); Marin Trial Lawyers Assn (Member, Board of Directors, 2009-10); Consumer Attorneys of California; American Trial Lawyers Assn.; Richard M. Sangster Inn of Court; Assn. for Dispute Resolution of Northern California; Spectrum LGBT Center (Board President, 2010); Alternate Defenders Inc. (Member, Board of Directors, 2009-present); State Bar Commission on Continuing Legal Education (1999-2001).
+Commissioner, Marin County Human Rights Commission, 2017-21 (Chair, 2020-21) Memberships: Marin County Bar Assn.
+(President, 2004); Marin Trial Lawyers Assn (Member, Board of Directors, 2009-10, President 2016); Consumer Attorneys of California; American Trial Lawyers Assn.; Richard M. Sangster Inn of Court (President 2014); Assn. for Dispute Resolution of Northern California; Spectrum LGBT Center (Board President, 2010); Alternate Defenders Inc. (Member, Board of Directors, 2009-13); State Bar Commission on Continuing Legal Education (1999-2001).
 Since 1982 he has held an A-V rating from Martindale-Hubbell®, the highest rating available for an attorney.
-He has been consistently recognized as a Northern California Super Lawyer.
+He has been recognized as a Northern California Super Lawyer each year since 2005.